Deploy With Docker Compose

 • {{ error }}

-I'll email you with regular updates on the course's progress, so that you know how it's progressing and when it goes live as well, as well as tips, tricks, and things worth knowing about Docker and the wider Docker ecosystem.
+I'll email you with tips, tricks, and things worth knowing about Docker and the wider Docker ecosystem.
 You can unsubscribe at any time.
 Here's the privacy policy.

 I can think of a number of reasons to get the book, but here are some of the best: